-We are dependent on the success of our lead compound, AK002, which is currently in multiple clinical trials.
-If we are unable to obtain approval for and commercialize AK002 for one or more indications in a timely manner, our business could be materially harmed.
+We are dependent on the success of our lead compound, lirentelimab (AK002), which is currently in multiple clinical trials.
+If we are unable to obtain approval for and commercialize lirentelimab (AK002) for one or more indications in a timely manner, our business could be materially harmed.

-Our future success is dependent on our ability to timely complete clinical trials and obtain marketing approval for, and then successfully commercialize AK002, our lead compound, for one or more indications.
-AK002 is in the early stages of development and we are investing the majority of our efforts and financial resources in the research and development of AK002 for multiple indications.
-AK002 will require additional clinical development, evaluation of clinical, preclinical and manufacturing activities, marketing approval from government regulators, substantial investment and significant marketing efforts before we generate any revenues from product sales.
-We are not permitted to market or promote AK002, or any other product candidates, before we receive marketing approval from the U.S. Food and Drug Administration ("FDA") and comparable foreign regulatory authorities, and we may never receive such marketing approvals.
+Our future success is dependent on our ability to timely complete clinical trials and obtain marketing approval for, and then successfully commercialize lirentelimab (AK002), our lead compound, for one or more indications.
+Lirentelimab (AK002) is in the clinical stages of development and we are investing the majority of our efforts and financial resources in the research and development of lirentelimab (AK002) for multiple indications.
+Lirentelimab (AK002) will require additional clinical development, evaluation of clinical, preclinical and manufacturing activities, marketing approval from government regulators, substantial investment and significant marketing efforts before we generate any revenues from product sales.
+We are not permitted to market or promote lirentelimab (AK002), or any other product candidates, before we receive marketing approval from the FDA and comparable foreign regulatory authorities, and we may never receive such marketing approvals.

-The success of AK002 will depend on several factors, including the following:
+The success of lirentelimab (AK002) will depend on several factors, including the following:

-- successful and timely completion of our ongoing clinical trials of AK002; - initiation and successful patient enrollment and completion of additional clinical trials on a timely basis; - efficacy, safety and tolerability profiles that are satisfactory to the FDA or any comparable foreign regulatory authority for marketing approval; - timely receipt of marketing approvals for AK002 from applicable regulatory authorities; - the extent of any required post-marketing approval commitments to applicable regulatory authorities; - the maintenance of existing or the establishment of new supply arrangements with third-party drug product suppliers and manufacturers; - the maintenance of existing or the establishment of new scaled production arrangements with third-party manufacturers to obtain finished products that are appropriately packaged for sale; - obtaining and maintaining patent protection, trade secret protection and regulatory exclusivity, both in the United States and internationally; - protection of our rights in our intellectual property portfolio, including our licensed intellectual property; - successful launch of commercial sales following any marketing approval; - a continued acceptable safety profile following any marketing approval; - commercial acceptance by patients, the medical community and third-party payors; and - our ability to compete with other therapies.
+- successful and timely completion of our clinical trials of lirentelimab (AK002); - initiation and successful patient enrollment and completion of additional clinical trials on a timely basis; - efficacy, safety and tolerability profiles that are satisfactory to the FDA or any comparable foreign regulatory authority for marketing approval; - timely receipt of marketing approvals for lirentelimab (AK002) from applicable regulatory authorities; - the extent of any required post-marketing approval commitments to applicable regulatory authorities; - the maintenance of existing or the establishment of new supply arrangements with third-party drug product suppliers and manufacturers; - the maintenance of existing or the establishment of new scaled production arrangements with third-party manufacturers to obtain finished products that are appropriately packaged for sale; - obtaining and maintaining patent protection, trade secret protection and regulatory exclusivity, both in the United States and internationally; - protection of our rights in our intellectual property portfolio, including our licensed intellectual property; - successful launch of commercial sales following any marketing approval; - a continued acceptable safety profile following any marketing approval; - commercial acceptance by patients, the medical community and third-party payors; and - our ability to compete with other therapies.